system76/docs/content/launch_2-firmware-update.md

 * NOTE: This occasionally takes a couple tries.
 If the LEDs come on and the keyboard powers on normally, try a few more times.
 In between retries, leave the keyboard unplugged for 15 to 20 seconds.

+### Update firmware

-When this button appears, it means that your keyboard is in bootloader mode and is ready for a firmware update.
-Click the firmware button and select your keyboard's model to initiate the firmware update.
+When the firmware update button appears, it means that your keyboard is in bootloader mode and is ready for a firmware update.
+Click the firmware update button and select your keyboard's model to initiate the firmware update.

 * **WARNING:** Do not unplug the keyboard while firmware is updating!
 An incomplete firmware flash will render the keyboard inoperable and unflashable.